Comparisons12 min read

 Security & Compliance

 Both are registered investment advisers with the SEC.
 Both use 256-bit SSL encryption, two-factor authentication, and SIPC insurance up to $500,000 for securities.
 The banking components — Acorns Checking and the Stash debit card — are FDIC-insured up to $250,000.
 There's no meaningful security gap between them.
-Both run on industry-standard infrastructure, and both have operated for 10+ years without any major breach incidents.
+Both run on industry-standard infrastructure and have operated for 10+ years without any major breach incidents.

 Winner: Tie.